Brymmobaggins/single-price-grid-component-solution/README.md

 # front-end mentor - Single price grid challenge

-This is solution to [single price grid challenge]

-## overview

-### the challenge

 ## Continued development

-so far i am i built the desktop design of the challenge, defintlely would work all mobile view and responsiveness in the various sizes
+so far, I  built the desktop design of the challenge, definately would work all mobile view and responsiveness in the various sizes

-## what i learned
+## what I learned

 ```html
  <small>I am proud of this</small>, '&dollar' sign, which was helpful in the project.